SelectUSA/events/_posts/2015-02-02-past-events.md

 ## Past Events: Catching Up with SelectUSA

-The past year has been a busy one for SelectUSA.
-We've convened major policy conferences like our [Investment Summits](https://www.selectusa.gov/selectusa-summit) and the [Summer Forum]({{ site.baseurl }}{{post.url}}/events/selectusa-summer-forum.html), taken EDOs on Road Shows throughout the world to connect them with investors, and facilitated seminars at industry trade shows in the United States and overseas.
+The past few years have been busy for SelectUSA.
+We've convened major policy conferences, taken EDOs on Road Shows throughout the world to connect them with investors, and facilitated seminars at industry trade shows in the United States and overseas.
 Read more below about our activities.

 * * *